2019 SEA Games: Opening ceremony

 The Philippine Arena in Bocaue, Bulacan, the world's largest indoor arena, hosted the opening ceremony of the 2019 Southeast Asian Games.
 In the opening ceremony, Manny Pacquiao and Nesthy Petecio lit the cauldron in New Clark City.
 The lighting of the cauldron was not live and pre-recorded.
 It was initially planned to have conducted live but in anticipation of Typhoon Kammuri (Tisoy), a contingency had to be made.
 A separate cauldron was not built near the arena.
 Carlos Yulo was designated as the torch bearer and light the cauldron.

 The opening ceremony was inspired from the opening ceremonies of the 2017 Southeast Asian Games in Kuala Lumpur, Malaysia, and the 2018 Winter Olympics in Pyeongchang, South Korea.
 Originally, the organizers announced plans to conduct a digital lighting of the flame during the event, but later added a backup plan for a "normal, traditional opening ceremony".
 The American entertainment company FiveCurrents, which produced the opening and closing ceremonies of the 2002 Winter Olympics, the 2007 Pan American Games and 2012 Summer Olympics, was hired to advise the local companies; Video Sonic and Stage Craft.

 Filipino-American artist apl.de.ap, a member of The Black Eyed Peas, performed at the opening ceremony.
 Collaborating with Ryan Cayabyab, he performed a remix of his troupe's song rendered in Filipino traditional instruments and orchestral accompaniment.
 Previously the organizers negotiated with another Filipino-American artist, Bruno Mars, to do the same, but the negotiations did not advance.
 There were also expectations for performances by Filipino singer Lea Salonga and Journey lead singer Arnel Pineda, but they did not advance either, with Salonga declining due to an agenda conflict with the local production of the musical Sweeney Todd: The Demon Barber of Fleet Street.

 Closing ceremony

 The closing ceremony was held in the athletics stadium in New Clark City.
 The Black Eyed Peas as a group performed in the closing ceremony.
 Arnel Pineda and Filipino band KO Jones are also one of the performers.
+Also, part of the ceremony is handing over the sea games flag to next host country Vietnam Philippine Olympic Committee President Abraham “Bambol” Tolentino and Chairman of the 30th SEA Games organizing committee Allan Peter Cayetano passes to Vietnam as the host of 31st SEA Games.
+A cultural presentation of Vietnam had been shown after the handover.